Still (2014 film)

 Still is a 2014 British drama film written and directed by Simon Blake, adapted from his play Lazarus Man.
 It stars Aidan Gillen as a grieving father who comes into confrontation with a youth gang in London.
 It premiered at the Galway Film Fleadh in July 2014, winning Best International 1st Feature Film and was released in the UK in May 2015.
-Director Simon Blake also won Best Director at the London Independent Film Festival in 2015.
-Still was nominated for the Roger Ebert Award at the Chicago International Film Festival] 2014.
-Rotten Tomatoes assigned it an approval rating of 58% based on twelve reviews.
+Simon Blake won the Best Director at the London Independent Film Festival in 2015.
+Still was nominated for the Roger Ebert Award at the Chicago International Film Festival in 2014.

 Plot

-After Tom Carver, a photographer, loses his son to a hit-and-run car accident, he and his wife Rachel divorce, and he descends into self-destructive abuse of alcohol and drugs, unable to let go of his grief.
+After Tom Carver, a photographer, loses his son to a hit-and-run car collision, he and his wife Rachel divorce, and he descends into self-destructive abuse of alcohol and drugs, unable to let go of his grief.
 His friend Ed, a tabloid journalist, investigates a murder blamed on local gangs, and, while on a job photographing children at a local school, Carver himself meets a young boy, Jimmy, whose brother was murdered.
 As Jimmy and Carver bond over their shared loss, Carver learns that Jimmy is interested in photography and tutors him.
 Carver's girlfriend Christina, a fashion model, moves in with him.
 While Carver is out buying more alcohol one day, he bumps into a youth.
 The youth demands an apology, which Carver provides.

-Carver and his ex-wife take regular visit to his son's grave.
+Carver and his ex-wife take regular visits to their son's grave.
 While buying flowers before one such visit, he runs into the youth again, this time with his friends.
 They harass Carver but flee once he shoves them.
 Thinking the matter resolved, Carver rejoins his wife.
-He later finds feces and a dead animal on his doorstep.
+He later finds faeces and a dead animal on his doorstep.
 When he pursues the youths, he receives a visible wound to his head, which alarms several people, though he brushes off their concerns.
 Carver's photography is selected to be displayed at a gallery, but during the opening, he becomes obnoxiously drunk.
 Rachel chastises him and urges him to tell Christina and the police about his troubles with the gang.
 Carver promises to do so eventually.
 After further arguing with each other, Rachel calls him "an accident waiting to happen".